jsx-eslint/eslint-plugin-react/docs/rules/no-array-index-key.md

-# Prevent usage of Array index in keys (react/no-array-index-key)
+# Disallow usage of Array index in keys (react/no-array-index-key)

 Warn if an element uses an Array index in its `key`.